electronfraud/airplane_thing/README.md

 ```
 export const MapboxToken = "paste-your-token-here";
 ```
-6. Build the images:
+6. Build the Docker images:
 ```
 make images
 ```
-7. Run:
+7. Start it up (this will start the Docker images in the background and return you to a shell prompt):
 ```
 ./start.sh
 ```